cherry15/lazy-hamburger/README.md

 If you get errors running the app you will need to update the versions of react types.

-Have a look in package.json and if you see types lower than version 18 delete them, eg delete the following
+Have a look in package.json and if you see types for react or react-dom lower than version 18 delete them, eg delete the following

 "@types/react": "^17.0.1",